Numerical efficiency of explicit time integrators for phase-field models: Results discussion

 is eventually obtained for $K=0$, with the terms $M+F \approx 0.3084251$ being integrals involving the weighting function $h$ as well as the phase-field profile.
 Note that with the assumption of equal diffusivities there is no need to include an anti-trapping current.
 Furthermore, the prefactors $k$ in the Gibbs energies in \cref{eq:gibbs-energy} are reduced to 1 as to allow sufficient solubility in the phases, which is required by the long-ranged smooth concentration fields.

 The error is defined with the help of $A^{*}$, obtained from fitting the simulated interface position-time data to \cref{eq:stefangrowth}, as

 The distance field for phase $\beta$ is given by $d = h-x$ for an initial height $h$ from the left boundary, with that of $\alpha$ being the complement.
 The initial concentration is interpolated as $c(t=0) = \phi_\alpha c_\alpha + \phi_\beta c_\beta$, i.e. the far-field phase concentration values are employed.
 For the phase-field, gradient zero boundary conditions are employed, whereas the boundary concentrations are held at the respective initial concentrations with Dirichlet conditions.
+The one-dimensional domain's left boundary is held at the equilibrium concentration of $\beta, c_\beta = 0.98$, with the right boundary held at $c_\alpha = 0.2$.
+Together with the diffusivity $D=1$ this results in a growth constant $A\approx 0.2412$ via \cref{eq:stefangrowth}.
+The initial height $h$ of the $\beta$ phase is 400.
+The momentary position $h+X(T)$ is determined based on the position of the $\phi_\alpha = 0.5$ point determined via solving a cubic interpolant.

 We note that there is an additional error source here compared to the other benchmark geometries, namely the far-field concentration.
 For the analytical solution an infinite domain is assumed, which obviously cannot be simulated.
 Hence one must ensure that the gradients in the far field are negligible.
-We chose a time giving a certain displacement $X(t)=50 \to t\approx \num{43e3}$ via \cref{eq:stefangrowth} and then varied the physical domain size in an informal study to fix it for the reported simulations.
-Finally, the momentary position $h+X(T)$ is determined based on the position of the $\phi_\alpha = 0.5$ point determined via solving a cubic interpolant.
+We chose a time giving a certain displacement $X(t)=50 \to t\approx \num{43e3}$ via \cref{eq:stefangrowth} and then varied the physical domain size in an informal study to fix it for the reported simulations, with this ending up being a domain of size 1800.

+All results are collected in \cref{fig:stefan}, in which \cref{fig:stefan-plot} shows a close match to the exact solution.
+We observe that the model converges upon grid refinement from \cref{fig:stefan-errs}, with the practical resolution results still showing good accuracy.
+All results appear insensitive to the choice of $a_\phi$; informal variation of the remaining tolerances also showed little influence, suggesting the error is mainly controlled by diffuse interface effects, which naturally get scaled down due to the choice of $W(\Delta x)$.
+Considering that the rate of change of all field variables is much slower than in the previous case, the lack of sensitivity of the time integration error is quite sensible.

+For the practical interface width the work-precision chart is shown in \cref{fig:stefan-perf}.
+We observe, as would be suggested by previous results, that the obtained error is largely independent of the integrator and tolerance choice.
+Using either of the adaptive STS schemes here gives a speedup of about 4-5 with effectively no additional error; fixed timestepping produces speedups from 6 to 10.
+The phase-field tolerance seems to play little role for the performance here, suggesting that the temporal error is dominated by the concentration tolerance which was fixed for this study.
+Setting $a_c = a_\phi$ showed a performance improvement (up to a factor of 11) at no significant change in error, as shown in the supplementary material.